A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Preliminaries on arithmetic structures

 \subsection{Equational specifications with $\bot$}

 Consider the set $E_{\mathsf{wcr},\bot}$ of equational axioms over $\Sigma_{r,\bot}$ in Table~\ref{EwcrBot}.

 Notice these equations are close to the equational axioms of commutative rings.
-The eight equations for commutative rings in Table \ref{EwcrBot} that are intact are balanced equations (Lemma \ref{balance_lemma}).
-The two axioms (4) and (10) are adjusted to the presence of $\bot$.
-For example, the unbalanced equation $x + (-x) = 0$ is replaced by the balanced $x + (-x) = 0 \cdot x$, which is valid for $x = \bot$.
-Axiom (11) introduces $\bot$, from which the absorption axioms for $\cdot$ and $-$ can be derived from $E_{\mathsf{wcr},\bot}$.
-We call these axioms for \textit{weak commutative rings}.
+Seven of the eight equations for commutative rings in Table \ref{commutative_ring} are balanced equations (Lemma \ref{balance_lemma}) and are intact in Table \ref{EwcrBot}.
+The axiom (4) of Table \ref{commutative_ring} is adjusted to the presence of $\bot$ in Table \ref{EwcrBot}: the unbalanced equation $x + (-x) = 0$ is replaced by the balanced $x + (-x) = 0 \cdot x$, which is valid for $x = \bot$.
+As an example of working with the equational logic of $E_{\mathsf{wcr},\bot}$, here is a derivation of an equation that we have also used as an axiom: